-1. Top soil storage, preservation and utilization Present mining area is river bed, therefore no generally no top soil is present, it doubt then quantities of top soil to be generated will be stacked separately, preserved and used for purposed of plantation therefore no proposal has been envisage for storage, preservation at utilization.
-2. Waste dump management No waste will be generated duffing thining whatever material is collected is transported in its original shape.
+l.
+Top soil storage, preservation and utilization Present mining area is river bed, therefore no generally no top soil is present, if found then quantities of top soil to be generated will be stacked separately, preserved and used for purposed of plantation therefore no proposal has been envisage for storage, preservation & utilization.
+2, Waste dump management No waste will be generated during mining whatever material is collected by transported in its original shape.
 Hence no waste management is required.
 Small amount of domestic waste is expected, which will be disposed off in a proper way.
 No waste will be thrown into the streams or left on the banks.
-3. Plantation programme Plantation will be done along both sides of roads and civic amenities in consultation with the local authorities. social forestry programme will also be conducted in the nearby villages.
-4, Quality of air 24 hourly samples twice a week for one month in each season except monsoon will be collected at the mine site and nearby villages and analyzed.
-5. Noise Excavators used for mining & transportation vehicles used for dispatch of minerals are source of noise pollution at mine site.
+3. Plantation programme Plantation will be done along both sides of roads and civic amenities in consultation with the local authorities. social forestry programme will also be conducted in the nearby villages 4.
+Quality of air 24 hourly samples twice a week for one month in each season except mensoon will be collected at the mine site and nearby villages and analyzed.
+5. Noise Excavators used for mining & transportation vehicles used for dispatch of minerals are source of nuise pollution at mine site.
 Hence periodical noise monitoring will be done.
 Ear muffs/protective equipments will also be provided for safety of the workers.
-6. Quality and make of water including surface and ground water Mining will not have any impact on surface and ground water, however monitoring of parameters will be done once in each season.
+6. Quality and make of water including Mining will not have any impact on surface and surface and ground water ground water, however monitoring of parameters will be done once in each season.
 7,0 Soil No major impact on soil due to mining operations is expected.
 Soil parameters will be monitored once in two years.
-8. Topography & drainage Mined out area will be replenished every year during monsoon period in each stretches in each block in case of river bed blocks.
+8. Topography & drainage Mirred out area will be replenished every year during monsoon period in each stretches in each block in case of river hed blocks.
 Hence as such no topographical impact will be seen.
-A buffer zone will be left on either side of banks as safety measure.
-There is no stream crossing through the applied area which would show impact on drainage pattern.
-9. Local transport infrastructure Trucks/dumpers are main vehicles running on the road for mineral transportation.
-The present road network is adequate to handle the least of a project.
-Water sprinkling on the baul roads link roads will be done two times in a day to keep the dust suppressed.
-Also proper parking and traffic management will be followed.
+A huffer zone will be left on either side of banks as safety measure.
+There is no stream crossing through the applied area which would show impact on drainage pattem.
+9 Local transport infrastructure Trucks/dumpers are main vehicles running on the road for mineral transportation.
+The present road network is adequate to handle the load of this V. project.
+Water sprinkling on the haul roads/link roads will be done two times in a day to keep the dust suppressed.
+Also proper parking and traffic management will 1 be followed.